National Award in Graphic Design

 Strategic partnerships proved to be very useful and fruitful both for the economic repercussions by having access to new potential customers and for the positive media exposure received.

-An alliance with the IBEC educational center was achieved to provide courses in 3D design and prototyping, again becoming a pioneer in the market by offering professional training in the field.
+Another example was the partnership with the Montevideo shopping mall and Disney/Pixar for the premiere of the movie "Planes".
+Fabrix gave children 3D-printed airplanes to decorate while simultaneously learning.
+An alliance with the IBEC educational centre was achieved to provide courses in 3D design and prototyping, again becoming a pioneer in the market by offering professional training in the field.

 These actions, as well as effective campaigns in social media, has resulted in 14,200 followers and a review of 4.8 on Facebook (data from 2016).